PrateekKumarPython/PrateekKumarPython.github.io/about.md

 ---

 This is the official blog of Prateek Kumar ; a Scientist, Python Developer, Chess Player , Music Enthusiast and Table Tennis player living and working in Ahmedabad.
 You can find out more info about him on [Linkedin](https://www.linkedin.com/in/prateekkumarpython/), [Facebook](https://www.facebook.com/prateekkumarpython/) and [YouTube](https://www.youtube.com/c/prateekkumarpython/).

+Recently He has created [jupyter-timetracker](https://pypi.org/project/jupyter-timetracker/), a powerful python library to track, manage and analyse your time.